How To Create Cool Animated Presentations In 5 Easy Steps

 Well, you’re wrong!
 Now you can Do-It-Yourself!

-Once you have learned the five steps to “creating an awesome Powtoon”, you will be able to create your very own cool animated “presentation-cartoon” (Powtoon) using PowToon’s awesome online presentation software.
+Once you have learned the five steps to “creating an awesome Powtoon”, you will be able to create your very own cool animated “presentation-cartoon” ( Powtoon ) using Powtoon‘s awesome online animation software.

 Functionally it’s as easy as creating a PowerPoint or Keynote presentation, but there are a few new things that you need to consider — (after you finished reading this article please refer to our video tutorial: How To Write an Addictive Script)

 So here are the steps to create an awesome 90 seconds product demo clip using our online video maker:

 Step 1: Script

 You need to create a script that describes what will happen in every “scene”.

 We recommend working with the following simple guidelines to create exciting presentations with an engaging and captivating story:

 - Identify the problem are you or your product addressing.

 - How does the frustration manifest itself?
 (Expensive, labor-intensive, annoying, etc…)